andymantell/commerce-postal-code-filter/README.txt

 ------------------------
 Postal code filtering functionality for the Drupal Commerce checkout process.
-This module provides 2 main modes (whitelisting and blacklisting) which allow shop owners to restrict the areas of a country that they deliver to:
+This module provides 2 main modes (whitelisting and blacklisting) which allow shop owners to restrict the areas of a country that they deliver to.
+The admin form can be found at /admin/commerce/config/postal-code-filter

 Blacklisting
 ------------